This excerpt is from a past edition of OhioTraveler.com

 A Place of Peace, Prayer and Hospitality

-Looking at the quiet farm land of Mercer County gives no evidence of the harsh forest and swamp that the early German settlers contended with on their arrival in the mid-1830s.
+Looking at the quiet farm land of Mercer County gives no evidence of the harsh forest and swamp that the early German settlers found on their arrival in the mid-1830s.
 Many were Catholic and understood the need for help from God to survive.
 Their deep faith urged them to build churches where they met despite the fact that they had no clerical minister to serve them.
 These churches, which now dot the landscape some three miles apart and make up the Land of the Cross-Tipped Churches State Scenic Byway, were built in such close proximity because of the difficult travel.

 Bishop Purcell of Cincinnati became aware of the needs of these humble German-speaking people, and while in Europe, searched for a German-speaking missionary who would be willing to come to America to serve these noble folk.
 Fr.
 Francis de Sales Brunner, a Swiss priest and Precious Blood Missionary, encountered Bishop Purcell and came to Ohio in 1843.

 Fr.
 Brunner and his Mother, Maria Anna Brunner, established the Sisters of the Precious Blood in 1834 in Switzerland.
 In 1844, six Sisters of the Precious Blood arrived in New Riegle, Ohio and began their nightly vigils of prayer.
 In September 1846 eight sisters from that convent began perpetual adoration at Maria Stein in the original motherhouse convent.
 Sisters have prayed and ministered at Maria Stein without interruption since their arrival.